Part IX debt agreements

 Step 1: Is the debtor eligible to enter into a debt agreement?

 A debtor is eligible to enter into a debt agreement if:

-- the debtor is Being unable to pay your debts in full when they are due. (unable to pay debts as and when they fall due);
+- the debtor is insolvent (unable to pay debts as and when they fall due);

-- the debtor in the past 10 years has not been a bankrupt or a A person or organisation directly involved in a court case.
-Parties include the plaintiff or applicant, the defendant, and any third party added to the action, but not independent witnesses. to a debt agreement, or given a Part X authority (s 185C(4)).
+- the debtor in the past 10 years has not been a bankrupt or a party to a debt agreement, or given a Part X authority (s 185C(4) Bankruptcy Act).